Trump promises he won't say it, then he does

 Asked months later by a Washington Post reporter if he would quietly concede in the event he lost a narrow race to Clinton, Trump once again found inspiration in Ancient Greece.

-"I don't want to talk about that," he said as he then began talking about that.
+"I don't want to talk about that," he said as he then began talking about it.
 "I'm just saying that I wouldn't be surprised if the election ... there's a lot of dirty pool played at the election, meaning the election is rigged."